How Learning New Words Could Make You Happier

 By having a name at the ready, we may be more capable of recognizing and reveling in the good things, trivial and grand, better than if we vaguely described the concept.
 Life is “just this great diffused river of sensations and stimuli.
 It’s hard to pin things down,” Lomas says, “but if I have a label for it, it’s slightly easier to grab hold of a passing feeling.”

 Part of this is simply about granularity, and there is a good amount available in English already.
-There is variety among pleasure and contentment and peace and coziness and euphoria.
+There is variety among pleasure and peace and coziness and euphoria.
 Lomas includes some English words in his database that get far more specific.
 Among them are montivagant, a word for wandering over mountains or hills, and chrysalism, defined as “the amniotic tranquility of being indoors during a thunderstorm.”
 But while English has a good quarter million words, it hasn’t captured everything.
 Though widespread, it is only one of about 7,000 languages that humans speak, and each language is limited by its cultural context.

 Learning that an activity or sensation has a name can imbue it with a new kind of worthiness, which might even make us more likely to engage in it.
 Consider the Japanese ohanami, a word for the act of gathering with others to appreciate flowers.
 Many words in Lomas’ database describe concepts that may be even less familiar to English-speakers, like the Sanskrit word upekṣā, which refers to the detached state of someone who witnesses things without becoming emotionally involved but also without indifference.
 (In Buddhism, this is an admirable thing.)
 Lomas sees the words for unknown experiences as a means of showing people “new possibilities for ways of living.”
 Learning the word is no guarantee, he says, but it is a “first step.”